Homemade Cranberry Sauce is tart, a little sweet, and bursting with holiday flavor.

 Even though there are endless wonderful variations of cranberry sauce out there, really you only need four things: fresh (or frozen) cranberries, sugar, water, and some orange zest or lemon zest.
 And then you need a saucepan, a stove, a spoon, and about 20 minutes.

-Find the cranberries in most any produce section.
+- Fresh cranberries – Find the cranberries in most any produce section.
 Ocean Spray sells bags of 12-ounce berries, or you may be able to find some in the organic section of well-stocked grocery stores.
-I found a local(ish) variety that I couldn’t resist.

 Take a quick look at the berries.
 You want the majority to be firm and smooth.
 If you find several mushy – or even moldy, ack! – berries, it goes without saying that you’ll want to pass on that bunch.